Treating Plantar Fasciitis / Heel-Spur Syndrome

 culprit for Plantar Fasciitis, Carpal Tunnel Syndrome, Thoracic Outlet

 Syndrome, Tendinitis, Hammer Toes, Tennis Elbow, Piriformis Syndrome,

 most sciatic problems and more.

 What Complementary Therapies can help with Plantar Fascitis?

-Massage is very helpful for stretching out the muscles and increasing flexibility.
+Massage and Reflexology is very helpful for stretching out the muscles and increasing flexibility.
 Combined with Acupuncture or Craniosacral Therapy, this can help increase circulation of blood to the muscles in the area and reduce the pain as treatment progresses.
 If posture is problematic or contributing to the problem in any way then Alexander Technique can be helpful to address this.